 The day you move into your new home is a day few people would describe as “fun.”
-It’s time-consuming with all the planning, packing, moving and cleaning.
-Most homebuyers have a list of things they’d like to upgrade over time.
-While a lot of those things can be pushed off until another time, there are some that are better done before you move in.
+It’s time-consuming with all the planning, packing, moving, and cleaning.
+Most homebuyers have a list of things they’d like to upgrade in the apartment over time.
+While many of those things can; be pushed off until another time, some that better done before you move in.
 Changes to the flooring and walls, for instance, cost a lot more after you’ve moved in since you need to shift around your furniture and appliances.
 Better to do the smart thing and get the minor things out of the way first.

-Same as flooring, painting is better done before you move in, no need to move anything or cover up furniture.
-If you’re unsure of what color to choose, go for something neutral like clean white or a pretty beige.
+Same as flooring and painting the walls, better done before you move in, no need to move anything or cover up furniture.
+If you’re unsure what color to choose, go for something neutral like clean white or a pretty beige.
 You can always paint over it again at a later time.
 Allow several days for this as this type of work always takes longer than expected.
 Once you’ve got the major patching, priming, trim, work, and base coats done, getting another color scheme done later will present much less difficulty.

 Many old apartments tend to come with popcorn ceilings and walls.
 While these might have been the style before, their time has long since passed.
-Adding to that, popcorn ceilings often contain asbestos or other irritants so you even if don’t mind the aesthetics you should still have it dealt with.
-This can be messy work and will require the handyman to cover all furnishings and move things around.
-Better to do it now before you move in and avoid the extra cost and trouble.
+Also, popcorn ceilings often contain asbestos or other irritants, so even if you don’t mind the aesthetics, you should still have it dealt with.
+It can be messy work and will require the handyman to cover all furnishings and move things around.
+Better to do it now before you j move in and avoid the extra cost and trouble.

-This is pretty standard, but a surprising number of new homeowners overlook it.
+Standard, but a surprising number of new homeowners overlook it.
 It’s impossible to know how many extra keys are floating around out there for the current locks.
-The previous owners could have handed out spare keys to neighbors, family or workmen which could end up in the wrong hands.
-For peace of mind have new locks installed.
+The previous owners could have handed out spare keys to neighbors, family, or workers who could end up in the wrong hands.
+For peace of mind, have new locks installed.

 Since the first viewing, you’ve probably already been thinking about where you’ll put what.
-Now that it’s time to make that reality you should start thinking about it pragmatically.
-Before moving day, take a tour of the apartment and note where you’ll be storing things and arranging the furniture.
-If there aren’t enough closets or other storage spaces, have new ones custom fitted to accommodate everything and make moving day a lot less stressful.
+Now that it’s time to make that reality, you should start thinking about it pragmatically.
+Before moving day, take a tour of the apartment and note where you’ll store things and arrange the furniture.
+If there aren’t enough closets or other storage spaces, have new ones custom-fitted to accommodate everything and make moving day a lot less stressful.

-Not all home inspectors check the batteries in the smoke alarms and carbon monoxide detectors.
+Not all home inspectors check the smoke alarms and carbon monoxide detectors batteries.
 Even if they did, there’s still no way to know how recently they were changed.
-Just like changing the locks, give yourself better peace of mind and put new batteries in now.
+Just like changing the locks, give yourself better peace of mind, and put new batteries in now.